Ancient One: Publication history

-The Ancient One was created by Stan Lee and Steve Ditko and first appeared in Strange Tales #110 (cover-dated July 1963),.
+The Ancient One was created by Stan Lee and Steve Ditko and first appeared in Strange Tales #110 (cover-dated July 1963).

 The character has appeared in some Marvel Comics graphic novels.
-Doctor Strange: Season One (January 2, 2012, by Greg Pak and illustrated by Emma Rios), Doctor Strange - Marvel Masterworks Volume 1, and Doctor Strange: From the Marvel Vault #1 (June 15, 2011, by Roger Stern and illustrated by Neil Vokes).
+Doctor Strange: Season One (January 2, 2012, by Greg Pak and illustrated by Emma Ríos), Doctor Strange - Marvel Masterworks Volume 1, and Doctor Strange: From the Marvel Vault #1 (June 15, 2011, by Roger Stern and illustrated by Neil Vokes).

 Fictional character biography

 The character who would eventually become the Ancient One was born in Kamar-Taj, "a hidden land high in the Himalayas", more than 500 years ago.
 He spent his youth as a simple farmer, until his friend Kaluu learned to wield magic.
 When Kaluu shared his discovery with the Ancient One, the two disagreed on how to use it.
 The Ancient One sought to use their power for the benefit of others, while Kaluu desired power and conquest over nearby villages.

 The Ancient One and Kaluu combined their powers to transform Kamar-Taj into a paradise where no one grew old or sick.
 Kaluu then cast a second spell, placing the inhabitants under his control and declaring himself their ruler.
-The Ancient One defeats his old friend in mystical combat, but Kamar-Taj and its people are destroyed.
-Banishing Kaluu to an alternate dimension, the Ancient One loses his immortality and much of his original power.
-Nonetheless, the Ancient One ages far more slowly than any regular human and retains an unsurpassed knowledge of sorcery.
+The Ancient One defeats Kaluu in mystical combat, but Kamar-Taj and its people are destroyed.
+After banishing Kaluu to another dimension, the Ancient One loses his immortality and much of his original power.
+Nonetheless, he retains a slowed aging process and an unsurpassed knowledge of sorcery.

 Acquiring knowledge

 Introduction of the Ancient One's native home, the "hidden land" of Kamar-Taj, identified only as in the Himalaya mountains.
 Strange Tales #148 (September 1966).
 Script by Denny O'Neil, art by Bill Everett.

-Wiser from his past experiences, the Ancient One settles in the Himalaya Mountains and trains an order of monks to support and aid him.
+Wiser from his past experiences, the Ancient One settles in the Himalayas and trains an order of monks to support and aid him.
 In a tournament organized by the sorcerer Aged Genghis, the Ancient One wins the title of Earth's Sorcerer Supreme and subsequently takes on a chosen successor, who later becomes Mister Jip.
 The successor is subsequently banished for studying forbidden works of dark magic; fearful of unleashing evil upon the world, the Ancient One decides not to train a new successor.